chinapedia/wikipedia.abstract.en/Page/Swedish_cuisine.md

-koettbullar_stockholm2006.jpgs with cream sauce, mashed potatoes, pickled cucumber, and lingonberry jam]]
+s with cream sauce, mashed potatoes, pickled cucumber, and lingonberry jam]]

 SWEDISH CUISINE is the traditional food of the people of Sweden.
 Due to Sweden's large North–South expanse, there are regional differences between the cuisine of North and South Sweden.[1]